leggedrobotics/webapp-container/readme.md

 `webapp-docker` 🐋
 ===

-Infrastructure to run a PHP web-application, typically Laravel, in Docker.
+Scripts and tools to run a PHP web-application - meaning [Laravel](https://laravel.com/), right now - in Docker.

 **Note: This repository is supposed to be a Git submodule of a web application.**